hashicorp/terraform-provider-google/website/docs/r/access_context_manager_service_perimeter_dry_run_ingress_policy.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Access Context Manager (VPC Service Controls)"
 description: |-
-  Manage a single IngressPolicy in the status (enforced) configuration for a service perimeter.
+  Manage a single IngressPolicy in the spec (dry-run) configuration for a service perimeter.
 ---

-# google_access_context_manager_service_perimeter_ingress_policy
+# google_access_context_manager_service_perimeter_dry_run_ingress_policy

-Manage a single IngressPolicy in the status (enforced) configuration for a service perimeter.
+Manage a single IngressPolicy in the spec (dry-run) configuration for a service perimeter.
 IngressPolicies match requests based on ingressFrom and ingressTo stanzas.
 For an ingress policy to match, both the ingressFrom and ingressTo stanzas must be matched.
 If an IngressPolicy matches a request, the request is allowed through the perimeter boundary from outside the perimeter.